Rental Verification Letter: How to Write (with Examples)

 It indicates how timely the tenant has been remitting his dues at the agreed-upon time.
 This is a feat it does by breaking down the payment deadlines against the times when the tenant eventually remitted the dues.

-If the tenant has already vacated the premise but is yet to conclude or repay the debts he owes in full, this has to be indicated.
-BY knowing how much a tenant owes, a prospective landlord is similarly able to tell how reliable or not the same person is bound to be.
+If the tenant has already vacated the premises but is yet to conclude or repay the debts he owes in full, this has to be indicated.
+By knowing how much a tenant owes, a prospective landlord is similarly able to tell how reliable or not the same person is bound to be.

-Apart from the financial diligence, it is in the best interest of a landlord to know about the general conduct of the tenant to be.
-With regard to this, the letter will provide a one or two-paragraph description of the general conduct of the tenant.
+Apart from financial diligence, it is in the best interest of a landlord to know about the general conduct of the tenant.
+With regard to this, the letter will provide a one- or two-paragraph description of the general conduct of the tenant.

 What to Include?

-The following pieces of information must never miss in this letter:
+The following pieces of information must never be missed in this letter:

-• Rental Payment History: The letter has to showcase the rental payment history of the tenant.
-These include the due dates, how faithful the tenant has been in remitting the dues, the amount of money he was/has been remitting, and any delays in remitting the payments, to name but a few!
+• Payment History: The letter has to showcase the payment history of the tenant.
+These include the due dates, how faithful the tenant has been in remitting the dues, the amount of money he has been remitting, and any delays in remitting the payments, to name but a few!

 • Rental Unit and Physical Address: This refers to the exact place where the tenant is currently putting up.
 It is the name of or unit of the apartment, as well as the physical address where the said unit is located.

 • Start and End Dates: When did the tenant enter the premises?
 And when is he expected to vacate the premises?
-The letter has to spell out these two dates clearly in the letter for all to see.
+The letter has to spell out these two dates clearly for all to see.

 • Duration of Tenancy: Closely related to the above is the total duration of the tenancy.
-Simply put: for how long did the tenant stay in the premise, or is to stay in the premise overall?
+Simply put, for how long did the tenant stay on the premises, or is to stay on the premises overall?

-• Impending Expiration Date: In case the tenant is still residing in the premise, when exactly is he to vacate the premise?
+• Impending Expiration Date: In case the tenant is still residing on the premises when exactly is he to vacate the premises?
 The letter has to specify whether this is renewable or non-renewable.

 • Statement of Character: The letter ideally has to give a roundup of the character of the tenant.
 This is a statement that basically summarizes the conduct of the tenant in one or two lines.

-The format below shall aid you in drafting your letter:
+The format below will aid you in drafting your letter:

 Date